Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ambulances carry victims of a fire in Chinatown in Manila, Philippines, August 2.
 Photo: EPA

-Fire Inspector Roderick Andres said the fire started in a ground-floor restaurant and several employees died.
+Fire Inspector Roderick Andres said the fire started in a restaurant on the ground floor and several employees were killed.
 He added that most of the dead were found on the second and third floors, with no one else reported missing.
 An investigation is underway to determine the exact cause of the fire.

 “The wife of the building owner was among the dead,” said Nelson Ty, an elected official of the community where the fire broke out, adding that street vendors had been using the building to store goods at night.
 However, he said it was not yet clear whether more people were trapped and presumed dead.